emmettgalles/math521/README.md

   - Current task: checking each section for errors and typos
   - To-do: create an intro page that goes over common notation or background information that is used in the document but not explicitly defined, find a more cohesive format that doesn't include lecture dates (thinking about grouping by subject similar to chapters in a book)
   - Issues: none (that I'm aware of)
   - General notes: I have already spotted some errors and typos so I'm reviewing each definition, theorem, lemma, and so on.
-I recommend waiting to download the document until I flag a commit as v1.0 (should be before October 30, 2020).
+I recommend waiting to download the document until I flag a commit as v1.0; this will hopefully be done before December 31, 2020.
 If you spot any errors, please let me know!

 -- Emmett Galles